Permian Investment Partners - Form 8.3 - Melrose Industries Plc

 PUBLIC OPENING POSITION DISCLOSURE/DEALING DISCLOSURE BY

-A PERSON WITH INTERESTS IN RELEVANT SECURITIES REPRESENTING 1% OR MORE (Amendment to Section 1f.)
+A PERSON WITH INTERESTS IN RELEVANT SECURITIES REPRESENTING 1% OR MORE (Amendment to Section 2a.)

 Rule 8.3 of the Takeover Code (the "Code')